 Sunlight is one of the most important climatic factors for a healthy ecosystem to prevail.
 Some species in our world, convert sunlight into organic compounds for their survival and growth.
-The amount of light a plant gets, has direct effect on the growth of the plant and the duration of sunlight affects the behavior/growth/survival of insects and animals.
+The amount of light a plant gets has a direct effect on the growth of the plant and the duration of sunlight affects the behavior/growth/survival of insects and animals.

-Sunlight, not only plays an important role in regulating the temperature in our ecosystem but also helps humans synthesize Vitamin D. Vitamin D is very important for the development of muscular system, nervous system and bone strength.
+Sunlight, not only plays an important role in regulating the temperature in our ecosystem but also helps humans synthesize Vitamin D. Vitamin D is very important for the development of a muscular system, nervous system, and bone strength.
 The human body uses Vitamin D to pass nerve impulses to the brain.

-Sunlight is more than a big lamp for earth, it helps all the organisms to live.
+Sunlight is more than a big lamp for the earth, it helps all the organisms to live.
 It is the reason that this world exists!

 Sunlight stimulates the secretion of hormones – Serotonin and melatonin.
 Serotonin is secreted when you are exposed to the right amount of sunlight and melatonin is secreted when you are exposed to darkness.

-Too much exposure to sunlight can make you feel tired and dull, but exposure to the right amount of sunlight can keep you alert, increase focus and calm.
+Too much exposure to sunlight can make you feel tired and dull, but exposure to the right amount of sunlight can keep you alert, increase focus, and calm.
 It kind of lifts your mood to the bright side.
-When you are exposed to darkness or dull lighted room, secretion of melatonin can make you feel sleepy.
+When you are exposed to darkness or dull lighted room, the secretion of melatonin can make you feel sleepy.

-Professor Michael Holick, of Boston University School of Medicine and author of The UV Advantage, says: “We get about 90 to 95 per cent of our vitamin D from the sun.
-It is essential for absorbing calcium, keeping our bones healthy, and for protecting against serious chronic diseases later in life such as osteoporosis, Type II diabetes, multiple sclerosis and many common cancers.”
+Professor Michael Holick, of Boston University School of Medicine and author of The UV Advantage, says: “We get about 90 to 95 percent of our vitamin D from the sun.
+It is essential for absorbing calcium, keeping our bones healthy, and for protecting against serious chronic diseases later in life such as osteoporosis, Type II diabetes, multiple sclerosis, and many common cancers.”

 Vitamin D levels can be boosted naturally without any supplement, by simply exposing ourselves to the sunlight for 15 minutes every day or at least 3 to 4 times a week.
 Click here to know about foods that are rich in Vitamin D.